wxgao33/xMarkerFinder/README.md

 best_param.txt: the best hyperparameter combination of classification model.
 - Output files:
 biomarker_importance.txt: permutation feature importance of *candidate biomarkers* via ten permutations.
 biomarker_importance.pdf: the visualization of feature importance file.
+Biomarker_distribution.pdf: the visualization for the abundances of the top n (set by users) important biomarkers in the discovery dataset.
 #### 11. Microbial co-occurrence network.
 Inter-microbiota correlation is calculated using FastSpar with 50 iterations and the output files contain the correlation and p value between each microbiota pair.
 ##### 11a.
 Convert.
 As the input file for Step 11b needs to be microbial count profile in .tsv format where each row describes a microbial signature and each column represents a sample (could be converted profiles of all features, *differential signatures*, or *candidate biomarkers* according to users’ need, and null values needed to be set as 0) and header needs to start with “#OTU ID”, an additional file conversion script is provided.